 Food Allergies/Requirements: We cannot guarantee that all food allergies can be accommodated’ Participants with significant food allergies or special dietary requirements should bring appropriate foods with them for those times when their needs cannot be met.
 Announced meal-times are always approximate depending on how the day unfolds.
 Participants who need to eat according to a fixed schedule should bring supplemental food.
 Please contact the WINGS office if you have any questions.

-This tour is offered every other year, on even years.
+This tour will typically be offered every other year, on odd years.

 We can assist with booking extra nights at our Ulaanbaatar hotel and airport transfers upon request.